You are not here

-Taking Care of your fibre optic cable
+Take care of your fibre optic cable

 The fibre optic cable is fragile.
 Avoid tightly coiling the cable.
 Damages done to the fibre optic cable can affect the serviceability of your fibre broadband.

-What is fibre optic cable?The fibre optic cable connects the Fibre Termination Point to your Optical Network Terminal and is essential in providing all your fibre services.
+What is a fibre optic cable?The fibre optic cable connects the Fibre Termination Point to your Optical Network Terminal and is essential in providing all your fibre services.

 Ensure your Ethernet cable is at least Category 5e (Cat5e).
 Cable type is normally printed along the cable body.
 They are designed to deliver fast data transfer and are available at most electronic shops.

 To further optimise your wired connection, ensure that your device(s) is equipped with a Gigabit Ethernet Card.
 This is installed on your desktop PC or laptop and provides the Ethernet port for you to connect the Ethernet cable.
 Older devices may be only equipped with Fast Ethernet Card, which limits your wired connection speed to a maximum speed of 100Mbps.
-You can follow these steps to check on the type of Ethernet card installed.

 Your wireless download speed will be dependant on the WiFi technology used by your device, as shown:

 You can achieve these typical download speeds with a compatible WiFi card and an optimised WiFi network.
 However, WiFi speeds are highly dependent on factors such as signal coverage, channel congestion and signal interference.
 These factors are dependent on the residence's environment.